orbitalquark/textadept/docs/manual.md

 - Open a recently opened file from a list of recent files via the "File > Open Recent..." menu item.
-- Open, using a quick open dialog, one or more files in *~/.textadept/* via `Ctrl+Alt+U` on Windows and Linux, `⌘⇧U` on macOS, and `M-U` in the terminal version.
+- Open, using a quick open dialog, one or more files in *~/.textadept/* via `Ctrl+Alt+U` on Windows and Linux/BSD, `⌘⇧U` on macOS, and `M-U` in the terminal version.
 - Reopen the currently opened file, discarding any unsaved changes, via the "File > Reload" menu item.
 Textadept will prompt you to reload a file if the editor detects it has been modified externally.